-Rum, mint, and lime juice are a great combination of flavors, as we all know from the Mojito Cocktail.
+Rum, mint, and lime juice are a great combination, as we all know from the Mojito Cocktail.
 When mixing these three ingredients, the result is sour, herbal, and very refreshing.
-It is a delicious drink that's an all-time favorite for many.

-Audrey Saunders, one of New York's bartending legends, took this classic and twisted it into the Old Cuban while still respecting the Caribbean roots.
+Audrey Saunders, one of New York's bartending legends, took this all-time favorite and has turned it into the Old Cuban while respecting its Caribbean roots.

 - 1.5 oz Aged Rum

 - 2 dashes Angostura bitters